GabrielaIwama/starter-hugo-research-group/content/post/_index.md

 <div style="text-align: center;" markdown="1">

 #### 05/2022 </div>
-- Book chapter accepted for the upcoming Oxford Handbook on Memory edited by Mike Kahana and Anthony Wagner with Bob Knight and Mark D’Esposito: *Link to PDF
+- Book chapter accepted for the upcoming Oxford Handbook on Memory edited by Mike Kahana and Anthony Wagner with Bob Knight and Mark D’Esposito:
 - New preprint by **Janna Lendner**: [Changes of oscillatory and aperiodic neuronal activity in working memory following anaesthesia: a prospective observational study](https://www.biorxiv.org/content/10.1101/2022.05.13.491765v1.full)

 ***